DetachHead/pytest-robotframework/README.md

 # pytest-robotframework

-a pytest plugin for robotframework that can run tests written in either python or robot
+a pytest plugin that can run both python and robotframework tests while generating robot reports for them

 ![](https://github.com/DetachHead/pytest-robotframework/assets/57028336/9caabc2e-450e-4db6-bb63-e149a38d49a2)